antonycc/aws-serverless-wordcount/README.md

 $
 ```

-When the archive is placed in a bucket
+When the PDF is placed in a bucket
 ```bash
 $ aws s3 ls "s3://serverless-wordcount-hopper/"
 2018-01-24 18:53:17     219613 fragments-to-process-1K.tar.gz
 $
 ```

-Then the files in the archive are examined
+Then the PDF is transformed into fragments
 and the words in the sentence fragments are counted
-and the wordcount is exported to a configured target folder
+and the results are exported to a configured target folder
 ```bash
 $ aws s3 ls "s3://serverless-wordcount-result/"
 2018-01-25 23:23:11      61611 fragments-to-process-1K.tar.gz-result.json
 $
 ```

-and the processed archive is moved to a configured bucket
+and the processed pdf is moved to a configured bucket.
 ```bash
 $ aws s3 ls "s3://serverless-wordcount-hopper/" --summarize
 TODO